87andrewh/WeirdAntiCheatIdeas/README.md

 - Give up on permabans?
 Isn't there always eventually a workaround?
 - False positive quantification, defining and constraining cost
 - Integrate with VAC
-- Never ban.
-Isolate cheaters in their own servers.
+- Shadowban.
+Populate servers with some bots.
 Give them their own leaderboards.

 ### Behavioral:
 - Compensate players for running into cheaters, without making the system gameable
 - Rollback competitive game changes if a cheater is later detected
 - Incentivise players to help with crowdsourced detection
+- Reward cheaters for staying in isolated lobbies
-- Motivations of cheaters?
+- Game modes that satisfy desires of cheaters

 ### Industry Goals:
 - Anti-cheat developer community of scale similar to anti-malware community?
 Journals?
 Conferences?